khojaste1997/PCB-OV7670-Arduino/README.md

 # PCB
-PCB for connect OV7670 to arduino
+PCB for connect OV7670 camera to arduino.